Code-Institute-Submissions/Pimmz-Project-3/TESTING.md

     ![screenshot](documentation/error1.png)

     - This was caused due to an updated worksheet in codeanywhere as I had run out of hours.
 The gspread module had been deleted so I had to reinstall "pip install gspread" to correct the issue.
+    - The requirements txt file had also been deleted.
+So to fix this I put in "pip3 freeze > requirements.txt" in the terminal and then save the changes.
+This then meant that it could communicate with heroku and is working perfectly.

 **Open Issues**